-The Group's end users participate in a loyalty points program, which substantially provides gifts to members based on accumulated membership points that vary depending on the services rendered and fees paid.
-The estimated incremental costs to provide gifts are recognized as sales and marketing expense and accrued for as a current liability because it relates to gifts rather than cash rewards, refund or rebate of the services rendered by the Company.
+The Company's end users participate in a loyalty points program.
+The points awarded from services can be used as cash or redeemed to gifts on the Company's website and mobile platforms.

+The estimated incremental costs of the loyalty points program are recognized as reduction of the revenue or sales and marketing expense and accrued for as a current liability.
 As members redeem awards or their entitlements expire, the accrued liability is reduced correspondingly.
-As of December 31, 2016 and 2017, the Group's accrued liability for its customer reward program amounted to RMB658 million and RMB610 million, respectively, based on the estimated liabilities under the customer reward program.
-The expenses recognized for the customer rewards program were approximately RMB399 million, RMB202 million and RMB100 million for the years ended December 31, 2015, 2016 and 2017.
+As of December 31, 2017 and 2018, the Company's accrued liability for its customer reward program amounted to RMB610 million and RMB528 million, respectively, based on the estimated liabilities under the customer reward program.
+For the years ended December 31, 2016, 2017 and 2018, the expenses recognized for the customer rewards program were approximately RMB202 million, RMB100 million and RMB21 million and decreased in 2018 due to the change of customer reward program.